alfonzodev/alfonzodev/README.md

 ## 🌱 I’m learning

 - Full stack dev using the PERN stack
-- 3D Modelling using Blender and creation
+- 3D Modelling using Blender
-- Integration of 3D graphics on the web using three.js
+- Creation and Integration of 3D graphics on the web using three.js

 ## 🖥️ Currently developing